Principal Investigator and Director

 Dr. Ferro completed his BSc in Biochemistry in 2004 at McMaster University, his MSc in Community Health and Epidemiology in 2006 at the University of Saskatchewan, and his PhD in Epidemiology and Biostatistics in 2011 at Western University.

-Jessica Zelman is the Research Coordinator for the ARCH Lab.
+Jessica Zelman is a Research Coordinator for the ARCH Lab.
 Jessica completed her BA Honours in Psychology (Research Specialist) at Wilfrid Laurier University and her MA in Child and Youth Studies at Brock University.
 Jessica has extensive community and mental health experience after working for several years at Big Brothers Big Sisters and Pathstone Mental Health in Niagara.

 Claire Buchan is currently pursuing a Masters of Science in Public Health and Health Systems at the University of Waterloo under the supervision of Dr. Mark Ferro.
 She completed her Bachelors of Science in Kinesiology at McGill University in 2017, where she worked as a research assistant in the Theories and Interventions in Exercise and Health Psychology Lab under the supervision of Dr. Lindsay Duncan.
 It was through this work that she became interested in the link between physical and mental health among vulnerable populations.
 Throughout her graduate studies, Claire hopes to gain training and skills to propel her to a public health position in the Canadian government in the future.
 Throughout her time at McGill, Claire was also a captain and team member of the McGill Cheerleading team and was the student athletic therapist for the McGill Men’s Varsity Hockey team throughout the 2016-2017 season.